-Having started off as a lowcarber in my early 20s, I can tell you that my basic diet on Keto isn’t that different from what I ate on low carb many years ago.
+Having started off as a low carb dieter in my early 20s, I can tell you that my basic diet on Keto isn’t that different from what I ate on a low carb diet.

-However, there are 3 main differences that I think are helpful to understand, and in particular, I want to tell you about #3 because it’s a really huge distinction.
+However, there are 3 main differences that I think are helpful to understand.
+I want to tell you about #3 because it’s a really huge distinction between the two.

-Low carb wasn’t designed to put people into nutritional ketosis (although many of you might actually be in ketosis when you’re eating a low carb diet).
+Low carb wasn’t designed to put people into nutritional ketosis although many of you might actually be in ketosis when you’re eating a low carb diet.
 Low carb was mainly designed to restrict your carb intake.
-Keto, on the other hand, is designed to put you into nutritional ketosis.
-And it just happens that in order to get into nutritional ketosis, you decrease your carb intake and increase your fat intake.
+Keto on the other hand was designed to put you into nutritional ketosis.
+It just happens that in order to get into nutritional ketosis, you decrease your carb intake and increase your fat intake.

-Because a low carb diet typically focuses on reducing carbs, it’s often easy to forget about fats and proteins.
+Because a low carb diet focuses on reducing carbs, it’s often easy to forget about fats and proteins.
 So some people on a low carb diet end up on a super high protein diet instead.
 Keto tries to balance the macros a bit more.
-There’s a lot more emphasis on eating healthy fats and not overdoing it on the protein front.
+There’s a lot more emphasis on eating healthy fat and not overdoing it on the protein intake.

-Not everyone on Keto cares about food quality, similar to people on low carb.
+Not everyone on Keto cares about food quality similar to people on low carb.
 But for me, food quality is highly important.
-It’s not just about macronutrients; micronutrients (those essential vitamins and minerals) are critical to our short-term and long-term health.
+It’s not just about macronutrients.
+I want to be aware of the micronutrients (which are those essential vitamins and minerals that are critical to our short-term and long-term health) that I’m consuming.
 (You can get a full Keto food list here.)

 Whatever you choose to call your diet or lifestyle doesn’t really matter.
 In the end, making sure you’re eating food that works for your body and gets you the results you want is the important thing.

 - I eat more vegetables.
-For a while on low carb, I avoided pretty much all vegetables and fruits because they have carbs of course.
-But vegetables have a ton of nutritional value (as well as prebiotics to help my gut flora flourish).
+For a while on low carb, I avoided almost all vegetables and fruits because they have carbs.
+But vegetables have a ton of nutritional value as well as prebiotics to help my gut flora flourish.
 So, I add in lots of arugula, kale, spinach as well as some berries into my Keto diet.